ErkinAbuzarli/ErkinAbuzarli/README.md

 ## Hi Friend

-I am **computer engineer** student in KTÜ (Turkey).
+I am **computer engineer** student in KTU (Turkey).
 I try to deal with anything related to computer engineering and improve myself day by day.
 If you think you can help me mine self-development or verse vice don't hesitate to mail me.
 Or if you have any feedback of any repository just open issue.

 <details><summary>If you are interested my CV </summary>